RolfLobo/dembrandt/CONTRIBUTING.md

 - How you wish to use this thing
 - Your latest dream (or nightmare)

 I am quite easy to work with.
 Really.
 Spam me in Issues, PRs, or anywhere.
 I reply to everything.

-Let’s keep the light alive together.

-@thevangelist
+@thevangelist.